dmytro/NagiosForCouchbase/documentation/CONFIGURATION.md

 Nagira configuration
 ----------------------

-Please refer to {http://dmytro.github.com/nagira Nagira documentation } regarding configuration of Nagira API.
+Please refer to [Nagira documentation](http://dmytro.github.com/nagira) regarding configuration of Nagira API.

 Although you'd probably need to change Nagira configuration only if you have non-standard Nagios installation.